 The University of Calgary's multi-faith spaces are managed by the Faith & Spirituality Centre and are available for students, staff, and faculty on a drop-in basis for quiet reflection, meditation, prayer, or smudging.

 Spaces can also be booked for one-time or re-occurring events.
 Events that may be booked in our spaces are to support spiritual wellness and religious observance.

-We require a minimum of 72 hours booking request notice of your desired booking date.
+We require a minimum of 96 working hours booking request notice of your desired booking date.